matzapata/nitrum/packages/nitrum-node/README.md

 | PCR3 | IAM role assigned to the parent EC2 instance |
 | PCR4 | Instance ID of the parent EC2 instance |
 | PCR8 | Signing certificate (if EIF was signed) |

+## More documentation

+- High‑level Nitrum architecture and how attestation is used end‑to‑end: see `docs/architecture.md` at the root of the Nitrum repository.
+- CLI and enclave workflow documentation: see `docs/usage.md`.

 ## License